murphy360/mcp_gmail/README.md

 ## MCP Server Usage

-The MCP server can be used with Claude Desktop or other MCP clients.
+The MCP server can be used with Claude Desktop, Home Assistant, or other MCP clients via SSE transport.

 ### Claude Desktop Configuration